MichaelB788/note-vault/College/Fall2024/Discrete-Math-CISC2210/Sets-Sequences-&-Functions.md

 $x$ is an element of $A$ or $B$, but it cannot be an element of both.

-Combine all the elements in A and B but leave out the elements that appear in both!
+All elements in A or B that are not in both.

 ##### Example